Sports Medical Certificate Online

 Italy: DM 18/02/1982 requirements

 Italy has the most demanding requirements in Europe.
-Under the Decreto Ministeriale of 18 February 1982, all competitive sporting events require a certificate issued by a sports medicine doctor.
+Under the Decreto Ministeriale of 18 February 1982, all competitive sporting events require a certificate issued by a sports medicine doctor following an in-person assessment.
 The assessment must include a physical examination, resting and stress ECG, spirometry test, and urine analysis.

-For international athletes (non-Italian citizens or non-residents), most Italian events provide a specific form that can be completed by a doctor in your home country.
-The form confirms that the equivalent examinations have been conducted.
+For international athletes (non-Italian citizens or non-residents), most Italian events provide a specific form that can be completed by a doctor in your home country, provided the required examinations have been conducted in person.
 Major events such as the Maratona dles Dolomites, Strade Bianche, and UTMB series races in Italy each publish their own medical certificate template, which must be downloaded and completed before the upload deadline.

 What does a sports medical certificate contain?